Freaked Out By Your Cat's Scratchy Tongue? Don't Be! It's Keeping Them Cleaner.

 "The cat is physically unable to get its little tongue spines all the way down to its skin," she says.

-The researchers used this new information to 3-D print a cat-tongue-inspired brush that is said to perform better when removing allergens from cat fur and is easier to clean.
+The researchers used this new information to 3D print a cat-tongue-inspired brush that is said to perform better when removing allergens from cat fur and is easier to clean.
 Noel says these findings can be used to make cleaning pets — and carpets — more efficient.

 So what does this new research mean for cat owners the world over?